ddeereAMCHS/2991-Stacks/README.md

   - Implement the peek method
   - Implement the size method
   - Implement the isEmpty method
+  - Implemen a toString method that prints the stack with the top of the stack as the first element
+    - Separate the elements with commas and surround all the elements with square brackets
 - Create a program called `StackTester.java`
+  - Create a Stack object
   - Prompt the user for a filename
+  - Each line in the file will be a stack operation or the print command
+  - You must read in the line and perform the specified operation on the Stack object you created

 ***Example Input:***\
+input1.txt\
+***Example Contents of input1.txt:***\
 \
 ***Example Output:***\